 - Transactions between financial institutions, when directly related to lending/security operations.

-- Short-term treasury needs (less than one year) granted by venture capital companies to companies in which they hold not less than 10% to companies in which they hold a participation, as well as granted by any company to companies dominated by them or with a shareholding with voting rights of at least 10% or with a purchase price of at least EUR 5 million, as well as to financing between companies in a dominant or group relationship.
+- Short-term treasury needs (less than one year) when granted by any company to dominated companies or to companies in which they hold not less than 10% to companies in which they hold a participation, as well as granted by any company to companies dominated by them or with a shareholding with voting rights of at least 10% or with a purchase price of at least EUR 5 million, as well as to financing between companies in a dominant or group relationship.
 The exemption for short term treasury needs will only apply when the lender is a company.

 - Short-term shareholders’ loans (less than one year) in case of direct shareholding of 10% or more, held for one year or more.